Rajesh-Vangari/Rohit-Sharma-Batting-Stats-Analysis/README.md

 Welcome to my latest project, where I combine my passion for cricket with data analysis and visualization using Power BI. 📊🏏

 <h2 style="color:black;">Project Overview</h2> Rohit Sharma has had an illustrious career across multiple formats, including **Tests, ODIs, T20Is**, and the **IPL**.
-This project aims to break down his batting statistics and present them through detailed visualizations. <h2 style="color:black;">1.
-Data Cleaning & Preprocessing</h2> **Data Collection**: I gathered detailed batting stats for Rohit Sharma from ESPNcricinfo, including runs scored, averages, strike rates, and centuries across Test, ODI, T20I formats, and the IPL. 🏆
+This project aims to break down his batting statistics and present them through detailed visualizations.

+<h2 style="color:black;">1.
+Data Cleaning & Preprocessing</h2>

+**Data Collection**: I gathered detailed batting stats for Rohit Sharma from ESPNcricinfo, including runs scored, averages, strike rates, and centuries across Test, ODI, T20I formats, and the IPL. 🏆

 Image Gathering: Player images and team logos were sourced from the ICC Cricket website to enhance the visuals of the report. 🖼

 Data Preparation: SQL was used to clean and preprocess the data, ensuring it was in a format suitable for analysis in Power BI.

 <h2 style="color:black;">2.
 SQL for Data Analysis</h2> I utilized **SQL** for in-depth analysis of Rohit Sharma's batting statistics, focusing on:

 Aggregating Performance Metrics: Total runs, centuries, and average by format.

 Format-wise Breakdown: Separate stats for Tests, ODIs, T20Is, and IPL.

 Comparative Analysis: Identifying trends and key performance indicators.

 <h2 style="color:black;">3.
-Power BI Reports</h2> I developed a dynamic Power BI dashboard that offers an interactive analysis of Rohit Sharma's batting stats:
+Power BI Reports</h2>  Developed a dynamic Power BI dashboard that offers an interactive analysis of Rohit Sharma's batting stats:

 Performance Overview: This section highlights his total runs, batting average, strike rate, and centuries across all formats. 🏏📈